Can Saudi Arabia Become A Premier Tourist Hotspot In 2025? - No Paywall | Karta

 Celebrity chefs have opened restaurants in Riyadh to cater to visitors' tastes.
 Michelin-starred Indian restaurant Gymkhana, New York brunch spot Sarabeth’s, and Parisian café Angelina all have branches in the capital.

-The tourism board has clearly thought carefully about creating an attractive destination.
+The tourism board has thought carefully about creating an attractive destination.
 However, challenges remain.
 Much of the country is unbearably hot for large parts of the year, and climate change is exacerbating this.
 Many Western tourists also enjoy a cold beer by the pool, but Saudi Arabia remains almost completely dry, though there are rumors that alcohol laws might change, as they have in nearby UAE.

 The country's image is another hurdle.
 Incidents like the murder of journalist Jamal Khashoggi, political repression, and restrictions on women's rights still dominate many outsiders' perceptions.
 Many are unaware of the recent changes in Saudi Arabia.
 Questions about attire and accommodation norms persist, but improvements are being made.